zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 ### Test procedure

 1. If the *Test Type* is "undelegated test", then:
-   1. Using Method [Get-Undel-Data] get the submitted data for *Child Zone* ("Undelegated Data").
+   1. Use *Undelegated Data*.
    2. Create an empty set of name servers where each unique name server name is linked to an empty set of IP addresses ("Name Servers").
    3. Extract all name server names from the *Undelegated Data* set and add to the *Name Servers* set.
-   4. For each [in-bailiwick] name server name collect any IP addresses from *Undelegated Data* and add that to the *Name Servers* set under the name server name.
+   4. For each [In-Bailiwick] name server name collect any IP addresses from *Undelegated Data* and add that to the *Name Servers* set under the name server name.
-   5. For any [out-of-bailiwick] name server name the IP address should be ignored.
+   5. For any [Out-Of-Bailiwick] name server name the IP address should be ignored.
    6. Output the *Name Servers* set.
    7. Exit these test procedures.